nativefier/nativefier/README.md

-**Read the [API docs](API.md) or run `nativefier --help`** to learn about command-line flags usable to configure your app.

-To have high-quality icons used by default for an app/domain, please contribute to the [icon repository](https://github.com/nativefier/nativefier-icons).
+**Read the [API docs](API.md) or run `nativefier --help`** to learn about command-line flags usable to configure your app. contribute to the [icon repository](https://github.com/nativefier/nativefier-icons).

 ### Troubleshooting